4RSIM3R/pii-adb-course/docs/week_1/README.md

 **Deliverable:** B+ tree structure with functional search and traversal operations

-### Day 4: B+ Tree Insertion and Rebalancing
+### Day 4: B+ Tree Rebalancing

-**Module Problem:** How do database systems maintain balanced tree structures as data volume increases?
+**Module Problem:** How do database systems maintain balanced tree structures as data volume increases or decrease?

 **Learning Objectives:**

-- Implement key insertion algorithms for both leaf and internal nodes
+- Implement key insertion and deletion algorithms for both leaf and internal nodes
+- Implement in in-place update on leaf nodes only without updating the key
-- Design and construct node splitting logic maintaining tree invariants
+- Design and construct node splitting and merging logic maintaining tree invariants
-- Develop split propagation mechanism for multi-level splits
+- Develop split and merging propagation mechanism for multi-level splits
 - Ensure maintenance of all B+ tree structural properties

 **Key Concepts:**

-- Insertion algorithms for different node types
+- Insertion and deletion algorithms for different node types
-- Node splitting and key redistribution
+- Node splitting / merging and key redistribution
 - Parent update and propagation logic
 - Balance maintenance under growth